 Allocation and Compliance Staff maintain a list of all negative points.
 Thirty (30) days prior to Application due date, a list of all negative points will be posted on OHFA’s website.
 This will be the information used in the following round.
-Infractions and negative points will continue to accrue during the round; however, they would only be counted against Applicants in the next funding period.
+Negative points will continue to accrue during the round; however, they will only be counted against Applicants in the next funding period.

-Negative points will remain in effect one year from the date of infraction a.k.a. due date for late audit corrections, late payment of fees, late AOC, and late COL submission.
-These negative points will count for two allocation rounds. *Uncorrected Form(s) 8823 and State Specific Promises not met will incur negative points if non-compliance is not corrected after the expiration of the correction period.
+Uncorrected Form(s) 8823 will incur negative points if non-compliance is not corrected after the expiration of the correction period.
 If not corrected within specified time, negative points will count for one year from the date of infraction or date discovered.
 Violations of Fair Housing infractions are fact specific and will be treated accordingly.

 If after one year negative point item(s) remain uncorrected, negative points will continue to apply until the issue has been corrected.
 It is the owner’s responsibility to apprise the appropriate department and disseminate information to OHFA staff in a timely manner prior to OHFA posting negative points. *A casualty loss will only incur negative points after 180 days has passed without correction to Form.

-If after infractions occur, and the Development is transferred, or changes management, the negative points stay with the entities who incurred the points, and the negative points will also remain with the Development but for only six (6) months.
+If after infractions occur, and the Development is transferred, the negative points stay with the entities who incurred the points, and the negative points will also remain with the Development but for only six (6) months.

 Points will be deducted for instances of poor performance in the operation of Tax Credit Developments that share common general partnership, managing member, and principals of each, with entities of the current Application.

-Points will be deducted for Management, Co-Management, and/or Management Consultants listed on the current Application.

 Negative points will be assessed on original participants.
 Team members can be substituted (with proper documentation), but negative points remain.

-No Documentation is required.

 Approximately 30 days prior to Application due date, a list of all negative points will be posted on OHFA’s website.

 Points will be deducted for the following: